 Capturing website traffic from Instagram has always been a challenge since nonprofits can not post active hyperlinks in posts.
 For nonprofits with less than 10,000 followers, you are limited to utilizing the website link in your bio.
 For those with 10,000 or more followers, you can also add “Link” stickers to your Instagram Stories.
 Even so, without paid advertising, driving traffic from Instagram requires effort.

 To begin, add “Link in Bio” or a simple call to action to your posts when asking your followers to take action by visiting your website.
 Instagram users are well-accustomed to link in bio requests and do click the featured website link in your bio.
 For example, Helping Rhinos links to registration information for their 2021 Global Gala for Rhinos in their bio and asks people to register by visiting “the link in their bio.”
 As a best practice, use emojis to draw attention to your link in bio call-to-action and add it to the beginning of your message otherwise it could be easy to miss.

-Unfortunately, swipe up links are only available to those accounts that have 10,000 followers or that have been verified.
+Unfortunately, “Link” stickers are only available to those accounts that have 10,000 followers or that have been verified.
 To reach the 10,000 follower benchmark, send an email to your list asking your supporters to follow you on Instagram or purchase advertising to secure more followers.
 That said, the unpredictability of the Instagram algorithm combined with the cost of Instagram Ads, should give nonprofits far from the 10,000 benchmark pause.
 If your nonprofit can’t reach 10,000 followers without spending thousands of dollars and considerable effort, then focus your time and budget elsewhere.

 Customized for small nonprofits on a limited budget, the Social Media Best Practices for Nonprofits webinar highlights current trends in using social media for fundraising, advocacy, and storytelling.